uiceds/syllabus/manuscript.md

 		You're not expected to know anything about the Julia language before starting this class, but you are expected to have completed a basic computer programming class (similar to CS101) using some computing language.

+**Module 1 Learning Objectives:** By the end of this module, you should be able to:

+* Operate the Julia language programming interface, using both the REPL and Pluto notebooks
+* Use variables, arrays, conditional statements, loops, and functions to write process data using Julia
+* Use Julia's built-in and library functions to operate on text and data
+* Solve systems of equations using linear algebra in the Julia language
+* Debug Julia programs to fix programming errors